mattwynne/cucover/README.markdown

 not cause their features to be re-run.
   * Anything that runs out of process will not be covered, and therefore cannot trigger a re-run.
   * This is very new and experimental.
 There may be bugs.
 Feedback is welcome via github messages.

+# TODO

+  * Re-run if a feature failed